MzPoju/alx-system_engineering-devops/0x00-shell_permissions/README.md

-script that adds execute permission to group,owner and others to file hello
+script that gives no permission to group, no permission to owner and all permissions to other users